Chromium

 Performance Trade-offs

-In most applications, substituting Chromium with alternative materials involves measurable performance penalties.
-These may include reduced efficiency, shorter product lifespans, higher weight, or increased manufacturing complexity.
-In high-performance applications such as stainless steel production, these trade-offs can be particularly significant, limiting the practical viability of substitution even when alternatives are technically available.
+In most applications, substituting Chromium involves measurable performance penalties.
+Chromium is the defining element of stainless steel (minimum 10.
+In high-performance applications such as stainless steel production, these trade-offs can be particularly significant.

 Research and Development